Answered By Library Staff

 The quickest way to know if the TCC Library offers full-text access through one of our databases is to search for it by article title in the Discovery catalog search (sometimes using quotation marks around the title to make it search as a phrase or including the author name in a keyword search can help narrow it down).
 The catalog helps search many of our databases all at once, so you don't have to search each one individually to find access.

-However, when you search the catalog, it may not find a database the TCC Library subscribes to that will grant you access.
+However, when you search the catalog, it still might not find a database the TCC Library subscribes to that will grant you access.
 The catalog might still pull up a result, but clicking on the title will prompt you to place an interlibrary loan request for the material.
-The catalog, just like databases, searches holdings from other libraries by default, but you can limit those out as well if needing more immediate access to material.
+The catalog, just like databases, allows you to limit out those results, but it can grant you more access through interlibrary loan than a database can!